rlunde/funtodone/README.md

 always a good idea.
 The trouble is, 99.9% of your interruptions don't actually save anyone any time, they just make it hard for us to get anything accomplished.

+If you look up procrastination in Amazon, you'll currently find 7129 results among books.
+A search for distraction returns another 1775.
+There are already lots of software tools out there that are specifically intended to fight those.

+So you can look at this tool either as (a) oh boy, not *another* one, or (b) hmm, if they talk about how many books and apps there are right up front, maybe there's something different with theirs?

+(Hint: it's the second.)